 Comac plans to build the center wing box of its 156-seat C919 narrowbody airliner of carbon fiber composite, but will stick to aluminum for the outer wing to limit technical risk.
 The manufacturer aims to develop a completely composite wing for later versions of the aircraft, says an industry source closely involved in the project.
 The company’s other project, the ARJ21, is suffering more serious delays.
 Comac Financial Controller Tian Min says the ARJ21 is now due to enter ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Comac Plans Composite C919 Center Wing; ARJ21 Delayed Again".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Comac Plans Composite C919 Center Wing; ARJ21 Delayed Again".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.